Leelu55/Articulus/README.md

 - [x] speed up animations and transitions
 - [x] implement goBack with BackButton in StartModal, disable BackButton on FinishedScreen
 - [x] https://github.com/ak1394/react-native-tts#no-text-to-speech-engine-installed-on-android
+- [x] setup CDN and cloud storage for images with Statically as CDN and GitHub for storage

 ### Bugs